Seagull S6 Acoustic Review

 So, now that you know a bit about the guitar, the question is, how does it sound?
 Well, let’s get right into it!
 The tone of the S6 just can not be compared to other acoustic guitars in this price range.

-Seagull has truly flexed their engineering muscle here and provided a guitar that has a warm timbre with a rich shimmer.
+Seagull has truly flexed their engineering muscle here.
+They provided a guitar that has a warm timbre with a rich shimmer.
 The cedar top projects sound very well and as you play it, the tone just continues to get better as it ages.

-It has a present bass response, but not overbearing.
-It’s bright but nor harsh, mid-frequencies are strong, and the sustain is perfect.
-Likewise, it’s the kind of sound that one would naturally think came from a more expensive acoustic!
+It has a present bass response but is not overbearing.
+It’s bright but not harsh, mid-frequencies are strong, and the sustain is perfect.
+Likewise, it’s the kind of sound that one would think came from a more expensive acoustic!

-Before even comparing it to any others, just picking it up and playing it, there is a natural feel to this acoustic that sort of begins to inspire immediately.
+Before even comparing it to any others, picking it up, and playing it, there is a natural feel to this acoustic.
+It sort of begins to inspire me immediately.
 The neck is not super thick, which makes it easy to move around with amazing playability.

-Consequently, the resonance and vibrant shimmer with each strum plays like a more expensive guitar.
+The resonance and vibrant shimmer with each strum play like a more expensive guitar.
 It was comfortable and resonated through the neck with each strum.
 It even feels unique somehow, which was most impressive.

 Classic Black A/E

-Seagull has introduced a new addition to the S6 line up called the S6 Classic Black A/E. This guitar is simply stunning!
-Just like the rest of the S6 guitars in the series, the play ability and sound from the Classic Black is amazing!
+Seagull has introduced an addition to the lineup.
+It’s called the S6 Classic Black A/E. This guitar is simply stunning!
+Like the rest of the S6 guitars in the series, the playability and sound from the Classic Black are amazing!

-This guitar features a Fishman Sonitone preamp system, and so the price will be slightly larger than the S6 Original.
-But it is worth mentioning this guitar as it is simply amazing.
+This guitar features a Fishman Sonitone preamp system.
+So the price will be slightly larger than the S6 Original.
+But it is worth mentioning this guitar, as it’s amazing.
 And for a few bucks more, it is worth considering if you can make it work.
 Electric options can benefit many guitarists, making this gig ready.

-With this model, I tested the electronics using a Fender Acoustasonic guitar amp and was pleasantly surprised.
-It’s chimey and full, just like you would expect after hearing it unplugged.
+With this model, I tested the electronics using a Fender Acoustasonic guitar amp.
+It’s chimey and full, like you would expect after hearing it unplugged.
 The electronics pick up the sound wonderfully, making this one special acoustic guitar!